If you’re looking to invest in a climbing rope that can really do it all, look no further than the Sterling Evolution Velocity.

 If you’re in the market for an extra-thin rope, the Beal Opera is as skinny as single ropes come.
 I think you’re smart enough to gather by now that it won’t be as durable as the other ropes on this list, but this rope isn’t built to be used for top roping or projecting.

-You should also consider that your Grigri likely won’t autolock with this device, as the rope is diameter is too small.
+You should also consider that your Grigri 2 likely isn’t compatible with this rope, as the rope diameter is too small.
 So, this rope is very specific for not only climbers, but belay devices too!

 That said, if you’re a very advanced climber or an alpine climber who’s incredibly weight-conscious, the Beal Opera was made just for you.Pros